From the Program Director and Associate Program Director

-I am very pleased that you are interested in the Indiana University Residency Training Program in Surgery.
+We are very pleased that you are interested in the Indiana University Residency Training Program in Surgery.
 Our department has a long and rich tradition.
-It is a great honor for me to lead this program which in my opinion excels in all of the major missions of an academic surgical department: clinical service, research and education.
+It is a great honor for us to lead this program which excels in all of the major missions of an academic surgical department: clinical service, research and education.

-What excites me the most about this program is our rich clinical material based at our five major teaching hospitals: IU Health University Hospital, Riley Hospital for Children at IU Health, the Roudebush VA Hospital, the Wishard Memorial Hospital of Marion County and the IU Health Methodist Hospital.
+What excites us the most about this program is our rich clinical material based at our five major teaching hospitals: IU Health University Hospital, Riley Hospital for Children at IU Health, the Roudebush VA Hospital, the Wishard Memorial Hospital, soon to be Eskenazi Health and the IU Health Methodist Hospital.
 In addition to the traditional surgical services at these sites, we have exciting preceptor models of education at our new suburban hospitals of IU Health North and IU Health West.
 Our program offers a rich clinical experience in all of the major components of surgery with a very diverse faculty of both generalists and specialists contributing to the broad based clinical experience.
-Products of our program have successfully matched with some of the most prestigious fellowships in all specialties throughout the United States.
-In addition to the outstanding clinical experience, the department offers the option of one or more years of surgical research.
+Graduates of our program have successfully matched into some of the most prestigious fellowships in all specialties throughout the United States.
+In addition to the outstanding clinical experience, the department offers the option of two or more years of surgical research.
 Residents from our program have been extraordinarily successful in their research endeavors and have presented frequently at national meetings and have outstanding publication records.
 During the research years, all residents are expected to finish our advanced degree as a Masters in Education, Masters in Public Health, or Masters in Clinical and Translational Health.

 The goal of this department is to train the leaders of American surgery for the future.
 We do this through providing solid broad-based clinical training and the opportunity to participate in basic science and clinical research.
 To accomplish this we are committed to attracting the brightest and the best applicants to be part of the very exciting future of this department.